nayname/IAMY/README.md

 Project Overview
 ----------------

-When building decentralized applications on Andromeda Protocal or similar platforms, developers frequently need to define and deploy — smart contracts tailored to their business needs.
+When building decentralized applications on Andromeda Protocol or similar platforms, developers frequently need to define and deploy — smart contracts tailored to their business needs.
 This project aims to:

 *   Accept a user’s intent in natural language (e.g., “I want an NFT marketplace that charges a commission to sellers”).